tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 ## Storage/Output Format

 The storage and output format for this datum is exactly what was initially ingested.
-There are no modifications performed
+There are no modifications performed.